isabella232/scope-services/tutorial-console-logger.rst

   Definitions of the services with documentation of the messages.

 lib/json.js
-  Implementation of JSON in js.
+  Implementation of JSON in Javascript.

 lib/namespace.js
   To register instantiated objects in a given namespace.